Roger Clarke's Web-Site

 It has been a fundamental tenet of democracy that dealings between government agencies and individuals must be subject to review and recourse.
 This principle has also found its way into consumer rights laws in many jurisdictions and many contexts, particularly the financial sector and health care.
 Purely empirical data analytic techniques are completely at odds with these public expectations.
 Yet these expectations are in some cases expressed as legal requirements.
 Hence many potential applications of AI and machine learning 'algorithms' are arguably in breach of existing laws.

 The proponents of big data analytics may rail against these restraints, and complain that conservative attitude and slow-changing laws are stifling innovation.
-They may protest that human rights, anti-discrimination laws and privacy protections constrain the freedom of corporations, government agencies and 'data scientists' to act in economically efficient ways and impose their will on people.
+They may protest that human rights, anti-discrimination laws and privacy protections constrain the freedom of corporations, government agencies and 'data scientists' to act in economically efficient ways - which implies the scope to impose their will on people.
 They may even invoke the anti-humanitarian credo that 'logic is dead ... get over it'.
 Or to use their own words: "Faced with massive data, [the old] approach to science -- hypothesize, model, test -- is ... obsolete.
 Petabytes allow us to say: 'Correlation is enough'" (Anderson 2008) and "Society will need to shed some of its obsession for causality in exchange for simple correlations: not knowing why but only what.
 Knowing why might be pleasant, but it's unimportant ..."
 (Mayer-Schönberger & Cukier 2013).

 The resource-allocation and administrative decision-making errors that follow on from poor-quality inferencing will produce losers.
 Review will be at least hampered, and where AI and machine-learning are involved, actually not possible.
 The losers will be forced to 'like it or lump it', without recourse.